 Q: Where are we staying during the retreat?

-A: We will begin in the center of Cusco, at the charming Los Ninos Hotel.
+A: We will begin in the center of Cusco, at the charming Ninos Hotel.
 From there, we will be staying on the outskirts of Arin in the Sacred Valley at a beautiful retreat center, Sach’a Munay.
 Our center is quite rural, nestled in the Andes Mountains, and the land is absolutely stunning!
-From there, we will stay at Casa De Wow guesthouse in Ollantaytambo.
+From there, we will stay at Inka King Hotel in Ollantaytambo.

 Q: Can I have a private room?